 JIG AND FIXTURE DESIGN FOR MACHINE TRADE APPRENTICE...introduces the apprentice to the concepts of jig and fixture design as part of their apprentice related instruction.
 Topics include the basic elements of tool design, jig and fixture application, and the actual design of tooling.
+CONDITION: 504393 Tool and Die Apprentice or 504202 Machinist Apprentice Program Requirements Met MATERIALS AND CUTOFF MACHINES FOR MACHINE TRADES...prepares the learner to identify metal composition and classification, follow cutoff machine tool safety rules, operate horizontal cutoff machine tools, and operate vertical machine tools.
 CONDITION: 504393 Tool and Die Apprentice or 504202 Machinist Apprentice Program Requirements Met

-MATERIALS AND CUTOFF MACHINES FOR MACHINE TRADES...prepares the learner to identify metal composition and classification, follow cutoff machine tool safety rules, operate horizontal cutoff machine tools, and operate vertical machine tools.
-CONDITION: 504393 Tool & Die Appr or 504202 Machinist Appr Program Req Met

 MATH FOR MACHINE TRADES 2...prepares the learner to interpret symbols used in algebraic expressions, solve equations by the rearrangement of formulas, use formulas, solve unknown angles using angular principles, and solve for the angles and length of sides in a right triangles.
-CONDITION: 504393 Tool and Die Apprentice or 504202 Machinist Apprentice Program Requirements Met provides instruction for the apprentice in the recognition, selection, and operation of mechanical hardware and hand tools.
-Apprentices are taught to use outside sources to select correct component or tool sizes, characteristics, and operating parameters.
-Apprentices will sharpen drills and single point cutting tools.
 CONDITION: 504393 Tool and Die Apprentice or 504202 Machinist Apprentice Program Requirements Met

-MATHEMATICS FOR MACHINE TRADES...provides applied mathematics instruction from a review of basic arithmetic; basic algebra; applications based on geometry; right triangle trigonometry and oblique angle trigonometry; and compound angles.
-CONDITION: 504393 Tool and Die Apprentice or 504202 Machinist Apprentice Program Requirements Met
+MATHEMATICS FOR MACHINIST APPRENTICE 1...provides applied mathematics instruction from a review of basic arithmetic; basic algebra; applications based on geometry; right triangle trigonometry and oblique angle trigonometry; and compound angles.
+CONDITION: 504393 Tool and Die Apprentice or504202 Machinist Apprentice program requirements met